Representing Space

 There are many ways of characterizing the ‘shape’ of space.
 For instance, you could describe spatial relationships in a very coarse way: “The red rectangle is to the left of the light-blue square.”
 Or you could describe the location of each object in a very precise way, appealing to the precise coordinates of the objects within some reference format.

-A Spatial Format:
+Spatial Format: A coordinate system

 We do not think that any particular way of representing space is the ‘right’ one; instead, we tend to think that people rely on different formats depending on the demands of the current task or the nature of the environment (see Yousif, 2022).
 Our goal is just to understand, broadly, the primitives that support spatial representation — of places and of objects, at smaller scales and larger scales.
 By understanding these primitives, we can better understand how our sense of space is constructed through perception and stored/distorted in memory.